 This doesn’t discount the need for experienced personnel.
 It’s not a man-versus-technology scenario.
 It’s a humans-augmented-by-technology scenario.

 In an interview for Demand-Planning.com, Dr. Chaman Jain, Editor of the Journal of Business Forecasting said “I found an average company can save $3.52 mil. for every one-percent improvement in the under-forecasting error, and $1.43 mil. in improving the over-forecasting error.”

 The amount of savings that he notes here is massive, especially when you consider that for every 1% for either type of error, you’re likely losing much more than that.
 You have to consider lost sales and lowered credibility as the impacts ripple to your customers or your suppliers.

 The potential for supply chain savings outweighs the cost for tools like demand forecasting software.
-Which means you can’t afford to ignore this supply chain tech development.
+Which means you can’t afford to ignore this supply chain and warehouse tech development.
 Because e-commerce, wholesale and even 3PL businesses big and small struggle with forecasting accuracy, expect to see investments of all kinds in this tech in the coming months and years.
 Even 3PLS within their 3PL software offer basic forecasting for their clients.

-6) How To Approach Your Demand Forecasting
+6) How To Approach Your Retail Forecast and Demand Planning

 Plan to identify and use the most applicable factors and methods for your business.

 Review the accuracy of your data.
 Including anomalies and incorrect data will give you less effective results.

 Categorize your products based on key similarities and differences.
 Different product groups may require different forecasting methods.